KOUSHIKRAM22/koushikram/README.md

 ### 👨‍💻 About Me
 <p align="left">
-Computer Science and Engineering graduate with hands-on experience in Java, Python, and JavaScript.
-Built an OCR-based healthcare system for prescription safety and developed scalable web applications using modern technologies.
+Software Developer with experience in Java, Python, and JavaScript, focused on building scalable web applications and backend systems.
+Worked on an OCR-based healthcare system and an educational web platform, and continuously improving skills through hands-on projects and learning.
 I value continuous improvement and believe growth comes from learning, adapting, and refining skills over time to build reliable and practical software solutions.
 </p>

 ---